Apostasy in Islam

 As of 2021, there were ten Muslim-majority countries where apostasy from Islam was punishable by death, but legal executions are rare.
 (Note: From 1985 to 2006, only four individuals were officially executed for apostasy from Islam by governments, "one in Sudan in 1985; two in Iran, in 1989 and 1998; and one in Saudi Arabia in 1992."
 These were sometimes charged with unrelated political crimes.)

-Most punishment is extrajudicial/vigilante, and most executions are perpetrated by jihadist and takfiri insurgents (al-Qaeda, the Islamic State, the GIA, and the Taliban).
+Most punishment is extrajudicial/vigilante in nature, and most executions are perpetrated by jihadist and takfiri insurgents (al-Qaeda, the Islamic State, the GIA, and the Taliban).
 Another thirteen countries have penal or civil penalties for apostates – such as imprisonment, the annulment of their marriages, the loss of their rights of inheritance and the loss of custody of their children.
 In the contemporary Muslim world, public support for capital punishment varies from 78% in Afghanistan to less than 1% in Kazakhstan; (Note: Pew Research Center taken from 2008 and 2012.) among Islamic jurists, the majority of them continue to regard apostasy as a crime which should be punishable by death.
-Those who disagree argue that its punishment should be less than death and should occur in the afterlife, as human punishment is considered to be inconsistent with Quranic injunctions against compulsion in belief, or should apply only in cases of public disobedience and disorder (fitna).
+Those who disagree argue that its punishment should be less than death and should occur in the afterlife, as human punishment is considered to be inconsistent with Quranic injunctions against compulsion in belief, or that it should be applied only in cases of public disobedience and disorder (fitna).
 (Note: According to the interpretation of Turkish Muslim scholar Ahmet Albayrak regarding apostasy from Islam as a form of wrongdoing, punishment for leaving Islam is not a sign of intolerance towards other religions, and it is not aimed at one's freedom to leave Islam and to choose a different faith.
 In his opinion, it is more correct to say that the punishment is imposed as a safety precaution when conditions warrant the imposition of it; for example, the punishment is imposed if apostasy from Islam becomes a mechanism of public disobedience and disorder (fitna).)
-Despite potentially grave and life-threatening consequences, Muslims continue to leave the Islamic religion, either by becoming irreligious (atheism, agnosticism, etc.) or converting to other religions, mostly to Christianity.
+Despite potentially grave and life-threatening consequences, some Muslims in these areas continue to leave the Islamic religion, either becoming irreligious (atheism, agnosticism, etc.) or converting to other religions, mostly to Christianity.